molamil-com/codethewave-framework/documentation.md

 Returns an Integer (The same as window.devicePixelRatio)

-TODO: Write description + example.

 ====

 #### input.width

-Returns an Integer.
+Returns the width of your visual as an  Integer.

-TODO: Write description + example.

 ====

 #### input.height

-Returns an Integer.
+Returns the height of your visual as an Integer.

-TODO: Write description + example.

 ====

 #### input.frameRate

-Returns an Integer.
+Returns the current framerate as an Integer.

-TODO: Write description + example.

 ====

 #### input.patterns

 Returns an object with one or more PIXI.Texture instances.
+The available patterns are:

 * input.patterns.animaltech
 * input.patterns.bbbbird1